-Along with bags of potting soil, mulch, and compost, you can now see bags of biochar for sale.
+Along with bags of potting soil, mulch, and compost, you can now see our bags of 100% Organic Biochar for sale.

 But then, with the arrival of Europeans and their diseases, the Amazon civilizations (including El Dorado), some with cities of more than 100,000 people, collapsed.
 Slash-and-char agriculture was forgotten, as were the fields of buried charcoal.
 But they weren’t gone.
 In the 20th century, huge expanses of black soil were rediscovered, although at first no one knew what they were.
 Then, in the 1990s, scientists determined that these soils were manmade.
 They were dubbed terra preta (“dark earth” in Portuguese).
 And they were extensive.
 Some estimates put the total acreage covered by the charcoal-enriched soil at twice the size of Great Britain.

 Most amazingly, the soils extended up to 6 feet deep in many places.
 Scientists have theorized that terra preta soils are self-propagating and have grown in depth since they were first made.
 The charcoal, acting a lot like humus, had been colonized by myriad microbes, fungi, earthworms, and other creatures; these soil organisms produced carbon-based molecules that stuck to the charcoal, gradually increasing the soil’s carbon content.
 Carbon in decomposing plants, which would otherwise escape into the air as greenhouse gases, was sequestered by the biologically active charcoal in the soil.
 Scientists theorize that the charcoal was originally laid down in thin layers and that earthworms chewed through the layers and mixed them deeply into the soil.